jeffreycwitt/pl399/docs/13-distant-reading.md

 # Review

-As we've discussed, three main categories where people have expressed an interest in the digital medium as open up new possibilities or overcoming limitations in the old medim are:
+As we've discussed, three main categories where people have expressed an interest in the digital medium as open up new possibilities or overcoming limitations in the old medium are:

 * access immediacy (Bush, What is a Text (OHCO))
 * interconnectivity (Bush Nelson)